Skip to main content

 --image=IMAGE

 OCI container image to run with specified AI model.
-RamaLama defaults to using images based on the accelerator it discovers.
+RamaLama defaults to using images based on the accelerator it discovers and the selected --backend.
 For example: quay.io/ramalama/ramalama.
 See the table below for all default images.
 The default image tag is based on the minor version of the RamaLama package.
 Version 0.18.0 of RamaLama pulls an image with a :0.18 tag from the quay.io/ramalama OCI repository.
 The --image option overrides this default.

 The default can be overridden in the ramalama.conf file or via the RAMALAMA_IMAGE environment variable. export RAMALAMA_IMAGE=quay.io/ramalama/aiimage:1.2 tells RamaLama to use the quay.io/ramalama/aiimage:1.2 image.